Mr-milky-way/GABE-Filght-Computer/README.md

 *Good Avionics, Bad Engineer*

 ## What is it?
-The GABE flight computer is an open source rocket flight computer for contorlling amateur or model rockets.
+The GABE flight computer is an open source rocket flight computer for controlling amateur or model rockets.
 It's a 4 layer PCB and pretty standard.
 It has a CoCom locked GPS, and 2 IMUs, a BMP390, 8 different servo header pins and can be powered off of a 12-26v battery.
 It uses and arm switch to power it on and has 6 pyro channels.
 It uses the MIMXRT1062DVJ6B with a teensy bootloader.

 ![image](https://github.com/user-attachments/assets/495c1666-8e13-431e-925a-706d7da0efa8)